ErickWendel/trollXsemicolon-vscode/README.md

 ## TrollXtension

-### Uma extensão da zoeira!
+### An extension created to prank your friends !

-- Quando o amiguinho esquecer a máquina desbloqueada ao seu lado, instale a trollXsemicolon que substituirá todos os ponto e virgulas pelo `greek question mark`
+- When your friend left his PC unlocked on your side, install the trollXsemicollon that will replace all semicolons by the `greek question mark`.

 ### Features

-- Substitui todos os ponto e vírgula (`;`) pelo [greek question mark](http://graphemica.com/%CD%BE), caractere similar ao nosso ponto e virgula que `não é reconhecido` pelos nossos editores :D
+- It replaces all semicolons (`;`) by the [greek question mark](http://graphemica.com/%CD%BE).
+This character is idential to the semicolon and it isn't recognized by our editors :D

 ### Demo
 ![](https://raw.githubusercontent.com/ErickWendel/trollXtension-vscode/master/resources/esse2.gif)

-### Linguagens Suportadas
+### Supported Languages
 - C#
 - Java
 - Javascript